Here are the three most common reasons your credit card application may have been rejected and how to overcome them.

 ‘After applying for Commonwealth and Qantas Amex cards, both became rejected.
 I don’t really understand why, I’m earning about $63000 a year, and I have no mortgage, and strangely enough, a flawless credit history.
 The most irritating thing is neither firm explained why I was rejected.
 Do you have any suggestions?’

 The banks may offer a cursory explanation, but finding out exactly why you’ve been knocked back isn’t easy unless you’re prepared to do some serious digging.
-And word on the street is banks have over 30 criteria why an application can be rejected.
-So there’s a mound of bureaucratic dung you’ve got to shovel through to get to the reason why you were unsuccessful in the first place.
+Word on the street is banks have over 30 criteria which are grounds for an application being rejected.
+There’s a mound of bureaucratic dung you’ve got to shovel through to get to the reason why you were unsuccessful in the first place.

 For everyone who doesn’t work for a bank, the approval process is a tricky one to figure out; however, we pulled some strings, crunched some numbers and got to the three common reasons why online applications are denied.